How to Use a Content Site Valuation Calculator (And Whether You Should Sell Right Now)

 I describe the current ecommerce and SaaS buyer pools as having three to four hundred buyers for every seller.
 In content sites right now, that ratio is much tighter.

-Here is what the buyer pool actually looks like:
+Here is what the buyer pool looks like:

 Sub-$500K sale price: individual operators, often other content site builders adding to a portfolio.
 This is the most active tier.
 SBA-financed when the books support it.